19 Jun Drawing from life or from your phone?

-There are many places where you can get your ideas from and use as the starting point for a drawing.
-More and more often, we are finding that students are drawing the still life that is in front of them, objects/subjects, portraits or even landscape from their phones, ie. off a photo on their phone screen rather than directly.
+There are many places where you can get your ideas from and use them as the starting point for a drawing.
+More and more often, I am finding that students are drawing the still life that is in front of them, objects/subjects, portraits, or even landscape from their phones, ie. of a photo on their phone screen rather than directly.

 We replicate these constraints in many of our drawing exercises, forcing you to work faster and less controlled to get the best work from you.
-Find out more about our Online Mentoring Course.
+Find out more about my Portfolio preparation course.

 As a final note, I would make an exception to this rule if you are studying a project where the aim is to explore drawing from photos/phones.
 This could be quite an interesting study depending on how it is done….now there’s a project for you!
 After all, rules are there to be broken says Picasso “Learn the rules like a pro, so you can break them like an artist”.